 We ask this question in hopes of helping youth, such as your child, better navigate the complexities of a digital society and make the most of their social media use.
 We aim to accomplish this goal by conducting three different studies amongst adolescents across Europe.
 Below you can find some more information on what these three studies entail.
 If you have any questions on the ethical measures undertaken by project MIMIc to ensure the wellbeing of every single participant, we would like to direct you to the “Adolescent” section on this website, or the digital information sheet accessible on the online platform of your child’s school.

-- The MIMic research team will first look at media that are popular among adolescents to understand the lifestyles that are promoted in these platforms.
+First, the MIMic research team will first look at media that are popular among adolescents to understand the lifestyles that are promoted on these platforms.
 This research will study music lyrics (for instance the lyrics of Katy Perry or Drake), TV shows (for instance the popular series 13 Reasons Why), Instagram profiles of famous influencers (for instance the Kardashian family) and the Instagram and Snapchat profiles of adolescents.
 By looking at the subjects that characters in popular TV series talk about, the images that influencers post online and the posts that adolescents share in their social network we learn more about the subjects adolescents are confronted with when using media.